RedstonePfalz/zitadel-php-client/Writerside/topics/Session_Create.md

 # Create a session

 Here you will learn, how to create a session.
-At the end, you get a token, which is required for further updates of this session,
+At the end, you get a token, which is required for further updates of this session.

 First, we have to initialize the class.
 ```php